oubino/locpix_points/labnotes.md

 Actions

-preprocess should deal with gt_label_fov or if gt_label already present then annotate purely does the annotation deal with
-    - gt_label_scope
-    - gt_label_fov
-    - gt_label_map
-    - save_to_parquet

-3. write the featextract recipe
-4. Note that annotate script should be used to generate gt label but also could be done in preprocess
-5. Option with annotate script to generate per FOV annotation of per loc annotation
+Need final check in process that don't have per fov annotation and per loc annotation then annotate purely does the annotation - check/amend to cover this change so preprocess save in prepcorecessed/gt_label and preprocessed/no_gt_label outcomes notebook need to save dictionary with key gt_label = str(cancer) and also include gt_label_map

+Update readme to reflect this change

-7. feat extract has folder for locs & clusters
+- feat extract has folder for locs & clusters
 8. Process needs to deal with clusters/locs and how we connect cluster graph
     - options for process locs only, clusters only, locs and clusters
     - need a note for how it has been processed somewhere